 This is by far the simplest and easiest form of legal existence.
-Without any application to the state goverment, your construction operation is automatically a sole proprietorship.
+Without any application to the state government, your construction operation is automatically a sole proprietorship.
 There are several advantages to this legal structure.
 First, you do not need any documentation, the company’s name is automatically your name.
-You may file for a ficticious name with the state or circuit court; but legally, all activity is under your personal name.
+You may file for a fictitious name with the state or circuit court; but legally, all activity is under your personal name.
 This form of legal structure also makes it easy with the Internal Revenue Service to file taxes and conduct business.

 Every lawyer will tell you that this is not a good idea due to our litigious society.
 However, as cited above, there are several actions a contactor can take to eliminate this risk.
-Interestenly enough, a contractor should take all those steps anyway in order to run a solid organization.
+Interestingly enough, a contractor should take all those steps anyway in order to run a solid organization.
 The author endorses this type of legal existence under certain conditions:

 - Just starting out in business;

 - Anticipated revenues of less than $500,000 per year;